ericPantarotto/nestJS_completeGuide/_notes/notes.md

 from Settings / prettier: single quote + Settings / Editor: Tab Size

+### **<span style='color: #6e7a73'>Important Update About ts-node and Axios**

+In the upcoming lecture, we will be installing axios to use in our demo project.
+To use the latest versions of axios, we need to install the **@types/node** library:

+`npm install --save-dev @types/node`

+Also, Typescript 5.6 introduced some breaking changes related to imports. ts-node is currently not in sync with this since it has not seen an update since 2023.

+In place of ts-node, you will need to use a different library to execute TS code throughout this course.

+Instead of running the command as shown in the videos:

+`ts-node index.ts`

+Use npx tsx instead by running the following command:

+`npx tsx index.ts`
 <!---
 [comment]: it works with text, you can rename it how you want